Department of Pediatric Dentistry

-Completion of a Postdoctoral Application Support Service (PASS), Registration in the Postdoctoral Dental Matching Program, and a Loma Linda Supplemental Application.
+Completion of a Postdoctoral Application Support Service (PASS), Registration in the Postdoctoral Dental Matching Program, and a Loma Linda Supplemental Application are mandatory.

 The program is designed to build upon the knowledge gained in dental school.
 Evidence-based principles and techniques for the prevention of oral disease are incorporated to tailor individual treatment plans to meet each patient’s realistic needs.
 Residents receive instruction and training on pediatric dentistry at the in depth level, both didactically and clinically.
 They are trained in providing both primary and comprehensive preventive and therapeutic oral health care for infants and children through adolescence, including those with special health care needs.
 The program encourages the development of a critical and inquiring attitude that is necessary for the advancement of practice, research, and teaching in pediatric dentistry.
 Courses are taught in seminar format throughout their program, and all curricula is formulated in accordance with current American Academy of Pediatric Dentistry Guidelines.

 Program Stipend and Tuition

 Tuition and fees for the 2021-22 academic year (effective July 1, 2021) are $19,839.00 per quarter.
 Tuition is adjusted annually every July 1st.
 These fees do not include instruments and textbooks that may be required.
 The stipent is $2,700 the first yeat and $2,700 the second year.
 Please see LLUSD website for more information.